Find the right Stand Up Paddle Board at your SUP rental stationvor 12 Monaten

-You already know what to rent?
-Here you can directly make your booking on Quipleon.
+You already know which SUP you want to rent?
+Then go and make your booking here.

 Stand-up paddling has a long tradition among fishermen around Tahiti.
 In Hawaii, too, surf instructors have been seen paddling from the beach into the line-up since the 20th century.
 This allows the surf instructor to progress faster and keep an optimal eye on his or her students.
 Today, stand up paddling is a sport in its own right, with increasing popularity and a growing SUP rental network globally.